bump-sh-examples/apiblueprint2openapi/README.md

-# Apiblueprint to OpenAPI
+# API Blueprint to OpenAPI

 Migrate API Blueprint to OpenAPI v3.1 with a few different tools that have been glued together to make a surprisingly good result.

 ## Why would we need that?

 Apiary, the company behind API Blueprint, was acquired by Oracle a while back and now they're closing their doors for good.
 API Blueprint has therefore been left abandoned, so it's time to hop on over to the OpenAPI ecosystem.

 ## How it works

 Clone this repository, and replace `original.apib` with your API Blueprint downloaded from Apiary or wherever it happens to live.

 ```shell
 git clone git@github.com:bump-sh-examples/apiblueprint2openapi.git